Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 The technology is moving fast.
 New open-source models are shipping every few months, each one better than the last.
 Voice Creator Pro stays on top of all of it, aggregating the latest voice cloning technology into a single desktop app so you get the best available quality without tracking releases, managing Python environments, or reconfiguring your setup every time something new drops.
 One purchase, ongoing value.

-If you want to get started right now with zero friction: Download Voice Creator Pro. $59.99, unlimited everything, 100% offline.
+If you want to get started right now with zero friction: Download Voice Creator Pro. $54.99-$59.99, unlimited everything, 100% offline.
+Or if you don't have the hardware, try Voice Creator Pro Cloud directly in your browser with a free tier.

 If you prefer the open-source route: start with Chatterbox Turbo for the best quality, or Piper TTS if you need something lightweight.

-Either way, your voice stays on your machine.
+Either way, your voice stays under your control.
 That's the point.

 Voice Creator Pro is a desktop alternative to cloud-based voice cloning services like ElevenLabs, Murf AI, and Play.ht.
 Learn more about features and pricing.